-This year I decided to grow one of the most challenging vegetables to start from seed, especially in a northern climate, like where I live in zone three: the luffa sponge.
-From what I can tell in my research, it’s pretty challenging to grow in any zone from 6 and lower.
+From what I can tell from my research, it’s pretty challenging to grow in any zone from 6 and lower.
 But I had dreams of growing luffa sponges for both the bragging rights and as a non-plastic dish sponge and exfoliator, so the challenge was on.

-A luffa sponge, also spelled loofa, loufa, and probably another billion variations is a vining plant that initially looks like a zucchini (and can be eaten like one when its young) and hardens into a fibrous sponge.
-It can be used as a gentle and natural scrubber for cleaning your dishes or marks on your walls, or as an exfoliating sponge for your skin as-is or in a soap.
+A luffa sponge, also spelled loofah, loofa, loufa, and probably another billion ways, is a vining plant that initially looks like a zucchini (and can be eaten like one when it’s young) which hardens into a fibrous sponge.
+It can be used as a gentle and natural scrubber for cleaning your dishes or marks on your walls or as an exfoliating sponge for your skin as-is or with soap.

 Contrary to popular thought, luffas actually have nothing to do with the sea or sea creatures.

 Growing luffa sponges is extremely attractive for those living a zero-waste lifestyle, or even if you’re just looking to cut down your plastic consumption.

 With that out of the way, let’s talk about the challenges…

 P.S.
 If you’d rather watch your content than read about it, check out my video on growing luffa sponges:

 THE CHALLENGES OF GROWING LUFFA IN A COLD CLIMATE & HOW YOU CAN SUCCEED